github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests.md

 For more information about Git commands to compare changes, see "[Git diff options](https://git-scm.com/docs/git-diff#git-diff-emgitdiffemltoptionsgtltcommitgtltcommitgt--ltpathgt82308203)" from the _Pro Git_ book site.

-## Reasons diffs will not display
-- You've exceeded the total limit of files or certain file types.
-For more information, see "[About repositories](/repositories/creating-and-managing-repositories/about-repositories#limits-for-viewing-content-and-diffs-in-a-repository)."
-- Your file matches a rule in the repository's *.gitattributes* file to block that file from displaying by default.
-For more information, see "[Customizing how changed files appear on GitHub](/articles/customizing-how-changed-files-appear-on-github)."

 ## Further reading